PRESS KIT

 This music was brought to the United States during the 1960’s by Dr. Dumasani Maraire of the Kwanongoma College of Music in Bulawayo, Zimbabwe.
 This music has become very popular in the Pacific Northwest and interest spread worldwide.
 The songs Kambuyu plays are either influenced by traditional Shona mbira (thumb piano) melodies arranged for marimba, or are more modern compositions written in the traditional music spirit.
 The various marimba parts to each song are typically taught through aural/oral tradition without written notation.
 Kambuyu is grateful to our Zimbabwean teachers and to our ancestors.

-Kambuyu Marimba has been playing together since the winter of 2004.
+Kambuyu Marimba has been performing together since the winter of 2004.
 Members include educators, scientists, nurses, and business folk (mostly retired).
 Home base is Syracuse, NY.

 Find us on Facebook!!